 SRI made a series of films of Shakey in action.
 Waldinger notes that, “in the first movie, there was a clock on the wall and you could see by looking at the clock how long things were taking.
 Actually, sometimes the clock would seem to move backward, because something had been done late one day and then was picked up the next day or maybe a couple of days later.
 So, in subsequent movies, they removed the clock from the wall.”

 Because Shakey’s visual recognition system was far from perfect, it had problems recognizing where the wall ended and where the floor began, so, eventually, SRI painted the baseboard in the room where Shakey ran a darker color to make it obvious where the end of the wall was.
 If Shakey couldn’t see where the end of the room was, it was difficult to orient it.

 All technology has to begin somewhere and there’s a direct link between Shakey and the mobile robots of today.
 There may be other links as well: Waldinger remembers a presentation given to a group of high-ranking Army officials.
 One of them asked the men at SRI, “Could you attach a 36-inch blade to that thing?”
 The response was basically, “I don’t see why not!”
-That may have been the birth of Robot Wars, 30 years before its time.
+That may have been the birth of Robot Wars, decades before its time.

 Shakey quietly resides in a Plexiglas case at the Computer History Museum in Mountain View, CA.

 Nils Nilsson told me that, while Shakey was on display at SRI, various school groups would pass by Shakey, including one with a junior high school student named Bill Gates.
 Gates later told an associate at Microsoft, “I remember that — I was a junior high school student.
 I went to SRI and saw Shakey the Robot and it got me all excited about computers.”